vacu9708/Shopping-mall/README.md

 Kafka can handle high volumes of real-time data streams.<br>
 Kafka enables communication between microservices for scenarios such as order notifications, inventory updates, etc.

-## Docker, Kubernetes
-For containerizing individual microservices and orchestrating them using Kubernetes

 ## Redis
 Redis is used to store frequently accessed data such as product information, user profiles, refresh tokens, or search results.<br>
 This helps reduce the load on the DB and speeds up response times.

-## Netflix Ribbon, Netflix Hystrix
-For Load Balancing and Resilience<br>
-Employ load balancing mechanisms for distributing requests across multiple instances of microservices.
-Use Hystrix for fault tolerance and implementing circuit breaker patterns to handle failures gracefully.

 ## Monitoring and Logging
 ### Logback with Logstash encoder: